 Always put your stop slightly above or below the opposite zone edge.

 DO NOT put it on the edge itself to skimp on the risk.

 It is all- too-common for price to spike through the edge of a supply or demand zone before reversing.
 If you put your stop at the edge rather than leaving a slight gap, the spike will take you out and make you miss what could be a successful trade.

 You can see that happen here…

-To add further insult, price reversed in a big way soon after, meaning you missed out on a great trade as well as losing money – talk about a bad day at the office.
+To add further insult, price reversed soon after.
+You missed out on a great trade AND lost money.
+Talk about a bad day at the office.

-SO: always leave a little gap between your stop price and the edge of the zone.
+SO: always leave a small gap between your stop and the edge of the zone.

 Higher Time Frames = larger gap, in pips, due to size difference.

 In my experience, 15 – 20 pips should be sufficient for most zones.

 Add a few pips for higher time-frame zones: think 4-hour, daily.
 Remove a few for low time-frame zones: 5 minute, 15 minute, etc.